othermore/google-photos-backup/README.md

 > * **v1.0.0 (TBD)**: Final, stable release.
 Will be published once the tool has been battle-tested by multiple users over a few months.
 >
 > **👋 Are you using `gpb` or does it look interesting to you?**
 > We'd love to hear from you!
-Please consider [dropping a message in this issue](https://github.com/othermore/google-photos-backup/issues) to let us know, or to share your feedback.
+Please consider [dropping a message in this issue](https://github.com/othermore/google-photos-backup/issues/3) to let us know, or create new issues to share your feedback.
 Your support keeps the project motivated!
 Check out [CONTRIBUTING.md](CONTRIBUTING.md) to see how you can help.

 # Google Photos Hybrid Backup Tool (gpb) v0.9.0